Lyrkan/K40-Control-Panel/README.md

 What it **CAN** do:

--   Monitor coolant flow and temperature (using a "YF-B4"-type sensor and a thermistor)
+-   Monitor input/output coolant flow and temperature (using "YF-B4"-type sensors and thermistors)
 -   Monitor lids opening (using two microswitches)
--   Monitor 3 separate voltages (< 50V, they have to share the same ground as the control board)
 -   Monitor for fire (using an LM393 IR flame sensor module)
--   Control a 6 channels relays board for:
+-   Control a 3 channels relays board for:
-    -   CO2 laser activation (the main switch on an vanilla K40, not the "fire" button)
+    -   CO2 laser activation (the main switch/interlock on an vanilla K40, not the "fire" button)
     -   Air-assist activation
-    -   Cooling activation
-    -   Lights activation
-    -   Positioning laser diodes activation
     -   Alarm activation
+-   Control 12V lights
+-   Control 5V laser diodes
 -   Control a motorized bed (based on [this design](https://civade.com/post/2020/08/23/D%c3%a9coupe-laser-CO2-K40-:-R%c3%a9alisation-d-un-lit-motoris%c3%a9), but it should work with other ones as long as the stepper can be controled using a DRV8825 driver)
 -   Expose sensors/state data through an API **(unstable)**

-What it **CANNOT** do:
+What it **CANNOT** do yet:

 -   Move the laser head
 -   Trigger the CO2 laser